renaissance-guy/downcrawl/README.md

 [Downcrawl][downcrawl-url] is an amazingly imaginative sandbox RPG setting put together by [Aaron A. Reed][aaron-a-reed-url].
 It's freely available online and licensed under Creative Commons, but you should [buy it][downcrawl-buy-url] anyways as Aaron's work is worthy of the support.

 In Downcrawl, you explore a series of Volumes—points of interest in a vast and endless underground—and meet Folk—the weird occupants of those Volumes.
-This repository contains Volumes and Folk of my creation.
-You are free to incorporate them into your own games, be they Downcrawls or just a good ol' fashioned dungeoncrawl.
+This repository contains all the Markdown documents for [Renaissance Guy's Compendium of the Down](http://renaissance.guy.dev/downcrawl) which contains Volumes and Folk of my own creation.

+You are free to incorporate these item into your own games, be they Downcrawls or just a good ol' fashioned dungeoncrawl.
 And you can even use them in your own products.
 See the license below.

 ## License and Credits